Estelindis/aikido/README.md

 - The source for the icons used in the footer is [Font Awesome](https://fontawesome.com/).
 - The source for the hero image in the index page is [Pexels](https://www.pexels.com/photo/red-and-gray-pagoda-temple-3408354/).
 Tomáš Malík's photo of Mt.
 Fuji was chosen to represent the Japanese origin of aikido.
 It further implies that practising a martial art is like climbing a mountain.
 Using GIMP, I edited the photo to replace the sky with a solid fill of the main background colour of the website, for a cleaner look.
 Editing Pexels photos is permitted by their terms of use.
 - The source for the main FAQ image is [Shutterstock](https://www.shutterstock.com/image-vector/aikido-dojo-asian-style-flat-vector-1196646862).
 Natamura's vector image evokes a typical Japanese dojo as well as the main aikido dojo in Dublin on Macken Street.
 I edited the image to replace the tatami with the main background colour of the website, as well as somewhat extending the picture to the sides for very wide screens.
 I licensed this image via free trial, which allows usage rights to be retained after the trial ends, even if the trial is cancelled immediately.
 [Editing licensed content is permitted by Shutterstock.](https://support.shutterstock.com/s/article/Can-I-edit-the-content-I-license?language=en_US)
 - The main Join image was also licensed from [Shutterstock](https://www.shutterstock.com/image-photo/white-judogi-folded-tied-belt-1688098678).
-The photo of a white suit and belt by maRRitch was chosen to encourage prospective members to put on a suit and join the club (many members choose to wear the suits, even if they are not required).
-The white belt communicates that all club members train together with a "beginners' spirit," even those with the right to wear a black belt.
+The photo of a white suit and belt by maRRitch was chosen to encourage prospective members to put on a suit and join the club (since many members choose to wear the suits, even if they are not required).
+The white belt communicates that all club members train together with a "beginners' spirit," including those with the right to wear a black belt.
 - The image of the Sports Centre floor map was created from scratch by me in GIMP.

 # Testing